 The value for “Feb” and “2019” is a stored 0; the aggregated value for “Qtr.
 1” is also 0.

-If the option to store zero values is not enabled for a cube, the writeback behavior is backwards compatible with previous versions of Jedox; in other words, when writing zeroes, cube results will be like in earlier Jedox versions.
-If a user writes 0 in a cell, the cell is deleted.
-The same happens if the user splashes zeros, or if zero values are included in an ETL load.
+If the option to store zero values is not enabled for a cube, the writeback behavior is backwards compatible with previous versions of Jedox; in other words, when writing zeros, cube results will be like in earlier Jedox versions.
+If you write 0 in a cell, the cell is deleted.
+The same happens if you splash zeros, or if zero values are included in an ETL load.

-Jedox Excel Add-in and Jedox Web (in the Reports component) also offer the option to delete a cell by using the Delete key on the cell (in Excel: Ctrl + Delete).
+In the Excel Add-in and Jedox Web (in the Reports component) you can also delete a cell by using the Delete key on the cell (in Excel: Ctrl + Delete).
 This behavior also stays as before.

 If the option to store zero values is enabled, the writeback behavior changes.
-If the user enters a 0 in a base cell, this 0 is now stored as a value in the OLAP cube.
-In aggregated cells, if the user splashes a 0 (with #0), the base cells will still be deleted, which prevents users (who may not be aware that the option is used) from accidentally creating a large number of stored 0 values.
+If you enter a 0 in a base cell, this 0 is now stored as a value in the OLAP cube.
+In aggregated cells, if you splash 0 (with #0), the base cells will still be deleted, which prevents other users (who may not be aware that the option is used) from accidentally creating a large number of stored 0 values.
 To splash zeros on an aggregated cell, the new input commands #00 and !00 should be used.

-The DEL key (CTRL + DEL in Excel) deletes cell values (on base or aggregated level).
-During “copy” operations, 0 values in the source are copied to the target area.
+The Delete key (CTRL + Delete in Excel) deletes cell values (on base or aggregated level).
+For copy operations, the 0 values in the source are copied to the target area.

 Rules can use empty or 0 values in several ways.
 For example, a rule could include an IF() function that checks whether a value is 0: IF(… == 0,…,…).
 Also, a rule could return 0 as a value.

 Rule calculation is also impacted by the OLAP server’s ability to differentiate 0 values and empty values.
-The rule calculation engine in Jedox 7.0 uses a consistent approach, regardless of whether a cube has been enabled to store zero values or not.
+The Jedox rule calculation engine uses a consistent approach, regardless of whether a cube has been enabled to store zero values or not.
 However, there is some impact in regard to backwards compatibility for database models, and specifically for rules created with Jedox 6.0 or earlier versions.

-Generally, the OLAP server in Jedox 7.0 introduces a new constant value in rule definition: null.
+Generally, as of Jedox Version 7.0, the OLAP server uses a new constant value in rule definition: null.
 This constant denotes a non-existing value.
-In terms of operations (see section 4.1 below), it is regarded as identical to the values 0 or “”; but in output of rules, it is different.
+In terms of operations (see below), it is regarded as identical to the values 0 or ””; but in output of rules, it is different.